louarnos/FitnessTrackerFrontEnd/README.md

 - Make meals searchable by name
 - Create an ideal calories calculator based on users age, weight, gender, etc. with designated macronutrients breakdown
 - Graph a meal/days meals as a macronutrient breakdown and compare to ideal.
+- Total calories and macros for a given day.